keithbuhler/keithbuhler.github.io/philosophy.md

 * Read slowly, read over and over, think, and discuss.

 #### How Do I Get Better at Writing Philosophy Papers? ####
-* Learn to argue.
-* Read the instructions for my disputation papers.
-* Do the opposite of [this.](http://www.rinkworks.com/persuasive/)
+* Learn to argue by doing the opposite of [this.](http://www.rinkworks.com/persuasive/)

 #### I Really Like Philosophy; What Should I Read Next?  ####
 * [Laozi, *The Tao Te Ching*](http://www.sacred-texts.com/tao/taote.htm)